bukka/php-crypto/docs/cipher.md

 _**Description**_: Updates decryption context with data and returns encrypted blocks.

 This method decrypts encrypted data (cipher text) on the `Cipher` object.
 It updates an initialized context and all encrypted blocks are returned.
-If it is not initialized, the a `CipherException` is thrown.
+If the context is not initialized using `Cipher::decryptInit`, then a `CipherException` is thrown.

 If the decryption fails, a `CipherException` is thrown.